 Emeritus faculty can apply for grants to reimburse research-related expenses.
-There will be an initial call for proposals in the fall semester, and if there are funds available for grants after the fall review of proposals, a second round of proposals will be reviewed early in the spring semester.
+There will be one call for proposals in the spring semester.
 These are competitive grants and require proposals that will be reviewed by the Faculty Development Committee.
 These grants can be “small,” up to $500, or “large,” up to $2000.
 These grants are intended to help emeritus faculty members pursue their scholarly research or creative work in their discipline.
 Reimbursement can be for such things as: research-related travel, publishing or editing expenses for books or manuscripts, academic materials or books (that cannot be obtained through the University library or its library partnerships), purchases of data, or research supplies.
 Grants cannot be requested for capital equipment purchases, commuting expenses, travel to workshops or conferences, nor for other expenses prohibited by the University’s purchasing policies.
 More details are provided below.

 Procedures and restrictions:

-Emeritus faculty members are eligible for one small grant, which can be up to $500, each fiscal year; emeritus faculty members are eligible to receive one large grant, with a maximum of $2000, every 3 years.
+Emeritus faculty members are eligible for one small grant, which can be up to $500, each fiscal year; emeritus faculty members are eligible to receive one large grant, up to a maximum of $2000, every 3 years.

-For this fall semester, proposals are due by 4:00 pm on November 1, 2016, and should be submitted to the Office of the Associate Dean via hard copy or email to firstname.lastname@example.org.
+Proposals are due by 4:00 pm on Monday, February 3, 2020, and should be submitted to the Office of the Associate Dean via hard copy or email to firstname.lastname@example.org.